Avalunch/Avalunch.github.io/index.md

 Configured with the official Meteor Application Template is an authentication script for the UH Manoa CAS, which handles the University-wide login adminstration.
 This application will access UH CAS via API calls and authenticate users as valid logins.

 ### [Configuration](#configuration)<a name="configuration"></a>
+The repository contains one file: config/settings.development.json.

+The .gitignore file prevents a file named settings.production.json from being committed to the repository.
+So, if you are deploying the application, you can put settings in a file named settings.production.json and it will not be committed.